christianhaitian/PortMaster/ports.md

 Title="Super_Mario_War ."
 Desc="Super Mario War is a fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
 Great fun even in single player mode." porter="Christian_Haitian" locat="Super%20Mario%20War.zip" runtype="rtr"

+Title_P="Star_Wars_Jedi_Knight_-_Jedi_Academy ."
+Desc="An open source port of Jedi Academy using OpenJK by the JACoders team.
+Orginally developed by Raven Software.
+You need to add your own full game pak files to the ports/JediAcademy/base folder." porter="brooksytech" locat="JediAcademy.zip"

+Title_P="Star_Wars_Jedi_Knight_II_-_Jedi_Outcast ."
+Desc="An open source port of Jedi Outcast using OpenJK by the JACoders team.
+Orginally developed by Raven Software.
+You need to add your own full game pak files to the ports/JediOutcast/base folder." porter="brooksytech" locat="JediOutcast.zip""

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB package and will take a while to download and install.
 It will also be downloaded from a server in China due to Github file size restrictions." porter="Christian_Haitian" locat="SuperTux.zip" runtype="rtr"

 Title="Tomb_Raider_1 ."
 Desc="An open source port of Tomb Raider 1 using OpenLara engine by xProger.
 Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder." porter="Jetup" locat="Tomb%20Raider%201.zip"